immich-app/immich/docs/docs/features/read-only-gallery.md

 ### Mount the gallery to the containers.

-`immich-server` and `immich-microservices` containers will need the information of the gallery.
-Mount the directory path as the example below
+`immich-server` and `immich-microservices` containers will need access to the gallery.
+Mount the directory path as in the example below

 ```diff title="docker-compose.yml"
   immich-server: